Two-Edged Sword

 God tells us to CHOOSE our words wisely.

 Guard your mouth.
 How many times have you gotten into trouble for what you have said?
 “Honest people speak sensibly, but deceitful liars will be silenced" (Proverbs 10:31).
-“There is one who speaks rashly like thrusts of a sword, but the tongue of the wise brings healing” (Proverbs 12:18).“He who guards his mouth and his tongue guards his soul from trouble” (Proverbs 21:23).
+“The words of the reckless pierce like swords, but the tongue of the wise brings healing” (Proverbs 12:18).“Whoever controls his tongue keeps himself out of trouble” (Proverbs 21:23).

 Sweetness of speech.
-If you have hurt someone by what you have said, God is faithful to offer a cure.
-“Pleasant words are a honeycomb, sweet to the soul and healing to the bones” (Proverbs 16:24).
+If you have hurt someone with what you have said, God is faithful to offer a cure.
+“Gracious, kind and pleasant words are a honeycomb, sweet to the soul and healing to the bones and health to the body” (Proverbs 16:24).
 Besides, “Sweetness of speech increases persuasiveness” (Proverbs 16:21).

 Grow up.
-One of the biggest lies we learned as children was, “Sticks and stones may break my bones, but words will never hurt me.”
-We all remember unkind, foolish words that were said to us as children.
-So it's time to grow up, “When I was a child, I used to speak as a child, think as a child, reason as a child; when I became a man, I did away with childish things” (1 Corinthians 13:11).
+One of the biggest lies we learned as children is, “Sticks and stones may break my bones, but words will never hurt me.”
+As I said before, we all have experienced unkind, foolish words that were vomited out at us as children.
+So it's time to grow up.
+“When I was a child, I used to speak as a child, think as a child, reason as a child; when I became a man, I did away with childish things” (1 Corinthians 13:11).

 Beware of how MUCH you say.

 Guards his mouth.
-Everyone tells us to speak our minds and say what we think—but God says: “A man of understanding keeps silent” (Proverbs11:12).
-He also says, “One who guards his mouth preserves his life; one who opens it comes to ruin” (Proverbs13:3).
+Everyone tells us to speak our minds and say what we think, and now it's all about sharing how we feel—but God says: “A man of understanding keeps silent” (Proverbs 11:12).
+He also says, “One who guards his mouth preserves his life; one who opens it comes to ruin” (Proverbs 13:3).
+Feelings are fleeting.
+Never speak when you are dealing with negative feelings.
+Wait until you are thinking clearly, no matter how much you're goaded into speaking—most often by the females in your life—the very ones who will be most hurt and have the hardest time getting over their hurts.
+It's the way God created them as the "weaker vessel" (verse)

 Considered wise.
 “Even a fool, when he keeps silent, is considered wise.
 When he closes his lips, he is regarded as sensible and a man of understanding” (Proverbs 17:28).